dlion/domenicoluciani/_posts/2018-09-19-writing-modular-software-using-go-plugins.md

 Writing modular software using Go plugins allows to have a lot of benefits like:

 * Single Responsability: Every plugin should do *ONE* thing.
-* Plugin Independence: Every plugin is a independence piece of software
+* Plugin Independence: Every plugin is an independence piece of software
-* Well-documented: Every plugin should be well-documented; to produce a working plugin you should respect the contract of the interface or the casting that we have on our main so we need to know how it is.
+* Well-documented: Every plugin should be well-documented; to produce a working plugin you should respect the contract of the interface or the casting that we have on our main, so we need to know how it is.
 * New Deployment paradigm: To extend our software we can just `push` our plugin on the right directory and *DONE*.
 We don't need to recompile to extend the software functionalities.

 ## Links